Sulphite05/Eidi-Teaser/readme.md

 # Eidi Teaser: A Playful Game for Teasing Greedy People

 Eidi Teaser is a playful PyQt5 application designed to tease people who haven't given you Eidi (gift money) during Eid celebrations.
-It features a vibrant and interactive interface where users can choose to either send Eidi or play with a mischievous "No, I'm Greedy" button that moves around the screen.
+It features a vibrant and interactive interface where users can choose to either send Eidi or play with a mischievous "No, I'm Greedy" button that moves around the screen and teases the player as they delay.

 ## Features